mrWallaceMadeira/topics_mod1Schedule/README.md

   - [x] Learn to develop solutions via design thinking
   - [x] Fail with pride, reflect & move toward better solutions
 ### Tools&nbsp;:wrench:
-You'll learn how to use (or improve on existing skills with the following
+You'll learn how to use (or improve on existing skills with the following):
-  - [x] Addobe Illustrator
+  - [x] Adobe Illustrator
   - [x] TinkerCAD
-  - [x] ArcGIS
+  - [x] arcGIS
+### Projects & structure
+The main focus is to create & present your unique solution.
+You will have three types of assingments to help you get there:
+  1. tools
+    - these assigments will be based off in class tutorials
+  2. research & data collection
+    - you'll research and write about it (citing sources of course)
+  3. self reflection
+    - journal entries in OneNote

 ### Schedule&nbsp;:calendar:

   ###### Key
   - [x] EPOD = Elements & principles of design

   ###### Week 1
   |date|class topics|homework|